Paintings, Drawings and Prints

 The exhibition by Peter S Smith reflects his interest in normal everyday experiences and the ways that these can be transformed by the materials, processes and metaphors of a shared visual language.

-He is a Fellow of the Royal Society of Painter-Printmakers and a Member of the Society of Wood Engravers.
-His work is held in many private and public collections including, Tate Britain; The Ashmolean, Oxford; The Fitzwillam, Cambridge; The Vrije Universiteit, Amsterdam and The Glenbow Museum, Calgary, Canada.
+Peter is a Fellow of the Royal Society of Painter-Printmakers and a Member of the Society of Wood Engravers.
+His work is held in many private and public collections including, Tate Britain; The Ashmolean, Oxford; The Fitzwilliam, Cambridge; The Vrije Universiteit, Amsterdam and The Glenbow Museum, Calgary, Canada.

 “The Way I See It – Wood Engravings and Etchings by Peter S Smith” Piquant Editions 2006, has an introductory essay “No Endangered Species” by Dr. Calvin Seerveld.